6th Battalion, Essex Regiment: 3/6th Battalion

 The 3/6th Bn was formed at West Ham on 15 May 1915 to act as a reserve for the 1st and 2nd Bns.
 It moved to Windsor Great Park with the other Essex Regiment 3rd Bns in August that year, and then to Halton Park in October.
-In April 1916 its title was altered to 6th Reserve Bn Essex Regiment, and on 1 September it was absorbed by the 4th Reserve Bn in the East Anglian Reserve Brigade.
+In April 1916, its title was altered to 6th Reserve Bn Essex Regiment, and on 1 September it was absorbed by the 4th Reserve Bn in the East Anglian Reserve Brigade.

 16th Battalion

-In 1915 the 'Home Service-only' and unfit men of the TF were formed into Provisional units for home defence.
+In 1915, the 'Home Service-only' and unfit men of the TF were formed into Provisional units for home defence.
 The Essex Regiment formed three such battalions, with the men of 6th Bn and some of 5th Bn forming the 66th Provisional Battalion in 3rd Provisional Brigade.
-In 1915 3rd Provisional Bde was attached to 69th (2nd East Anglian) Division in the area around Thetford, Norfolk, Newmarket and Bury St Edmunds in Suffolk.
+The 3rd Provisional Bde was attached to 69th (2nd East Anglian) Division in the area around Thetford, Norfolk, Newmarket and Bury St Edmunds in Suffolk.
 In March 1916 the brigade came under Northern Army in Norfolk, where 66th Provisional Bn was stationed at Cley next the Sea, later at Darsham.
 When the Military Service Act 1916 swept away the Home/Overseas Service distinction, all TF soldiers became liable for drafting overseas if medically fit, and the provisional battalions became numbered battalions of their parent regiments on 1 January 1917.
 66th Provisional Battalion became 16th Battalion, Essex Regiment at Fleet, Hampshire, where it joined 6th Provisional Brigade, which was expanded to form 71st Division.
 The battalion joined 213th Brigade and moved to Colchester in March, where it was disbanded on 21 December 1917.